ava-labs/subnet-evm/x/warp/README.md

 - `SourceAddress` - `msg.sender` encoded as a 32 byte value that calls `sendWarpMessage`
 - `DestinationChainID` - `bytes32` argument specifies the blockchainID on the Avalanche P-Chain that should receive the message
 - `DestinationAddress` - 32 byte value that represents the destination address that should receive the message (on the EVM this is the 20 byte address left zero extended)
-- `Payload` - `payload` argument specified in the call to `sendWarpMessage`
+- `Payload` - `payload` argument specified in the call to `sendWarpMessage` emitted as the unindexed data of the resulting log

 Calling this function will issue a `SendWarpMessage` event from the Warp Precompile.
 Since the EVM limits the number of topics to 4 including the EventID, this message includes only the topics that would be expected to help filter messages emitted from the Warp Precompile the most.

-Specifically, the `payload` is not emitted because this would need to be a hash and it would not be expected to be helpful to determine whether or not the log is of any interest to anyone parsing the chain.
+Specifically, the `payload` is not emitted as a topic because each topic must be encoded as a hash.
+It could include the warp `messageID` as a topic, but that would not add more information.
+Therefore, we opt to take advantage of each possible topic to maximize the possible filtering for emitted Warp Messages.

 Additionally, the `SourceChainID` is excluded because anyone parsing the chain can be expected to already know the blockchainID.
 Therefore, the `SendWarpMessage` event includes the indexable attributes: